 The Syndicate adopted the brand name ‘Cambridge Assessment’ in 2005.

 In August 2021, Cambridge Assessment came together with Cambridge University Press to form a single organisation: Cambridge University Press & Assessment.
 The new organisation provides world-leading academic research, learning and assessment globally, backed by the first-class teaching and research departments of the University of Cambridge.
-It is a not for profit organisation.
+It is a not-for-profit organisation.